What can I do to minimise the drop-out rate of my study?

 We tend to see very low attrition (drop-out) rates in longitudinal studies if the requirements of the full study are made clear upfront, and the time between follow-up stages is not too long.

-Drop out rates depend on a lot of factors (as I'm sure you're aware); to name a few:
+Drop out rates depend on a lot of factors.
+To name a few:

-Offering bonus incentives to participants who complete all parts of your longitudinal study is also a good way to minimise attrition - you can read about how to do this here: Bonus Payments
+- Paying a generous reward and offering bonus incentives to participants who complete all parts of your longitudinal study is also a good way to minimise attrition - you can read about how to do this here: bonus payments.

 Can I delay payment until all parts of the study are completed?

 What should I do if a participant says that they can't access my follow-up studies?